AnethemaX/CEP2014/README.md

 4) On the tab on thr left rightclick this project name and click "open in explorer"

 5) Do stuff normally(ie: editing, testing, yada yada.)

+P.S.
+This project is due 3 Oct 2014